Oireachtas (Irish dance): Solo competition

 Dancers competing at oireachtais in solo events generally must achieve a certain level of competency to be eligible for the competition.
 What this means varies depending on which organisation is running the Oireachtas, and in some cases which region the dancer is in.
 Some regions and organisations have very specific requirements, while sometimes eligibility is left to the discretion of the teacher.
-Local feisanna are used to practice dances that are to be performed at an oireachtas.
+Local feiseanna are used to practice dances that are to be performed at an oireachtas.

 The solo competitions at an oireachtas are divided by gender and age.
 At larger competitions, there is typically an age group for each year of birth, from the 7 or 8 years age group up to the age of about 20.
 At An Coimisiún events, the 20 and over age group is usually the most senior, whereas the World Irish Dancing Association offers age groups up to 60 and over.

 There are three rounds in oireachtas solo competitions.
 There is a light shoe round, a hard shoe round, and a recall round.
 The order of the light shoe and hard shoe rounds are variable, depending on the competition.
 For the light shoe round, boys dance 48 bars of a reel, but girls' competitions may require either a reel or a slip jig depending on the age group.
 In case of a slip jig, only 40 bars are danced.
 The possible dances for the hard shoe round for both girls' and boys' competitions are treble jig and hornpipe.
 Once again, the required hard shoe dance for each year is determined by age group.
 For girls, reel and hornpipe generally coincide in any given year, and hence slip jig and treble jig coincide.
 For treble jig, the dancer is required to perform 48 bars; for hornpipe, the standard is 40 bars.

 Rounds for most age groups are performed 2 dancers at a time, but now it is customary for younger age groups to dance 3 at a time in the larger regions.

 The organizing committee can choose to judge the competitions one of two ways.
 Either each round is judged by a different panel of three judges (so start-to-finish, nine adjudicators) or a set panel of five judges, that judge all three rounds.
 The large panel of seven judges and rotating panels of five judges are reserved for the World Championships, only.

 After all the dancers in the competition have performed their first two rounds, the scores are tabulated.
 Approximately half the competition will receive a "recall" to dance their third round.
 The third round is a non-traditional set dance (for dancers in U8 and U9 a traditional set is required in lieu of a non-traditional set).
 The set dances are performed one at a time.